-Advent/Christmas concerts are scheduled from mid-November to mid-December.
+Advent/Christmas concerts are scheduled in December.
 Spring concerts are scheduled from mid-April to mid-May.
 Services to churches are generally scheduled from September to May.

 Since many of our ringers work during normal business hours and have church handbell choir rehearsals in the evenings, we are generally available on Friday evenings, any time Saturday, and Sunday afternoons and evenings.